At war’s end Dick was amongst POWs from Nakom Nayok Camp transported by truck to Bangkok. From here he was flown to Singapore.

-Ridgwell was anxious because he saw the Sergeant almost falling off his seat roaring with laughter.
-Billy walked back pale –faced at having to tell such a lie!
+Ridgwell sat anxiously.
+He watched the Sergeant almost falling off his seat roaring with laughter.
+Billy walked back pale –faced and probably slightly ashamed at having to tell such a lie!

 Bill didn’t have a wife.
-I don’t know that he was a farmer.
+In fact he never married.
+He was a farmer.

-Day Four – Ridgwell, Reeves and POWs were again airborne (not same plane nor pilot) now headed to Townsville, Queensland.
+Day Four – Ridgwell, Reeves and POWs were again airborne (not same plane nor pilot) on a Dakota, now headed to Townsville, Queensland.

 Alighting from the aircraft and after stepping onto Australian soil for the first time in 3 ½ years – Dick fell to his knees and kissed his homeland soil.
 Grateful to be safe and home again.